maks-p/restaurant_sales_forecasting/README.md

 ![download (1)](https://user-images.githubusercontent.com/42282874/61075753-b0797200-a3e8-11e9-8a76-729d48d2da34.png)

-#### Outliers
+### Outliers

-Sales & Covers two standard deviation or more from the mean were imputed with the median value for that particular day (i.e. if an outlier fell on a Wednesday, the value was replaced with the Wednesday median value).
+Daily Sales & Covers values two standard deviations or more from the mean were imputed with the median value for that particular day (i.e. if an outlier fell on a Wednesday, the value was replaced with the Wednesday median value).
 Overall, 13 outlier days were imputed for Sales data (1.4% of total).

-#### Feature Engineering
+### Feature Engineering

 The following features were engineered as part of the modeling process: